petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering/determining-which-deployment-option-is-best-for-your-customer.md

 ## Building Tailored Solutions

 Solutions implemented with Liferay are not turnkey applications - even when a customer chooses Liferay Experience Cloud SaaS as their deployment approach.
-Liferay DXP provides extensive functionality out of the box.
+Liferay DXP provides extensive functionality out-of-the-box.
 In all cases, this will need to be configured to start to build a solution:

 * Pages have to be added
 * Content has to be created